Ryzen 7 5800X vs Xeon E-2478

 So, is Xeon E-2478 better than Ryzen 7 5800X?

-Not in a simple one-size-fits-all way.
-Xeon E-2478 makes more sense for workstation-style multi-core throughput, while Ryzen 7 5800X is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon E-2478 makes more sense for workstation-style multi-core throughput, while Ryzen 7 5800X is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon E-2478 is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon E-2478 is the stronger fit.
 You are getting 0.2% better PassMark, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon E-2478 is still the faster CPU overall, but Ryzen 7 5800X makes more sense if price matters more than absolute performance.
-Xeon E-2478 is 26.5% more expensive on MSRP at $568 MSRP versus $449 MSRP, and it gives you 0.2% better PassMark.
-The trade-off is that Ryzen 7 5800X is still the better pure gaming CPU with a 12.3% average FPS lead across 50 shared CPU game tests in our data.
-Ryzen 7 5800X is also 26.2% better value on MSRP (61.7 vs 48.9 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Xeon E-2478 is still the faster CPU overall, but Ryzen 7 5800X is easier to justify if budget matters more than peak performance.
+Xeon E-2478 comes in 26.5% more expensive on MSRP at $568 MSRP versus $449 MSRP, and it still gives you 0.2% better PassMark.
+The compromise is that Ryzen 7 5800X is still the better pure gaming CPU with a 12.3% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen 7 5800X is also 26.2% better value on MSRP (61.7 vs 48.9 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?